Numbat: Conservation status

 An intensive research and conservation program since 1980 has succeeded in increasing the numbat population substantially, and reintroductions to fox-free areas have begun.
 Perth Zoo is very closely involved in breeding this native species in captivity for release into the wild.
-Despite the encouraging degree of success so far, the numbat remains at considerable risk of extinction and is classified as an endangered species.
+Despite the encouraging degree of success so far, the numbat remains at considerable risk of extinction and is classified as an endangered species within Australia.
+In 2026, the IUCN Red List status was moved to "near threatened" after populations have risen and stabilized.

 Since 2006, Project Numbat volunteers have helped to save the numbat from extinction.
 One of Project Numbat's main objectives is to raise funds that go towards conservation projects, and to raise awareness through presentations held by volunteers at schools, community groups and events.

-Numbats can be successfully reintroduced into areas of their former range if protected from introduced predators.
+Numbats can be successfully re-introduced into areas of their former range if protected from introduced predators.